constantinpape/z5/README.md

 ### Python

-You can install the package via conda:
+You can install the package via conda (only Linux for now):

 ```
 conda install -c cpape z5py